zallen971/Cplusplus-Program/README.md

 **Project 1**

 Problem Statement:
-The task was to create two clocks that meets the international standard ISO 8601, one in 12hr format and the other in 24hr format rather than just the standard 12-hour clock that can be displayed on a website.
+The task was to create two clocks that meets the international standard ISO 8601.
+One in 12hr format and the other in 24hr format rather than just the standard 12-hour clock.
+These two clocks are able to be displayed on a website.
 -------------------------------------------------------------------------------------------------------------------------------

 Functional Requirements: